Mahmoud-Aziz/MoviesApp/README.md

 Project supports two environments: **Development** and **Production**.
 The configurations is imported from .XCConfig file for each scheme.

 ## Test Coverage
 The project includes unit test cases for critical scenarios, as well as UI test cases for the home screen.
-However, the test coverage percentage decreased slightly after adding favorites functionality that depends on Core Data, so this part still needs to be tested.
+However, the test coverage percentage decreased slightly after adding favorites functionality that depends on Core Data, so this part needs to be tested.

 ## More info
 The project depends on **URLSession** for networking and the network layer is built following **builder pattern**.